Project-Loonie/Looniecoin/doc/dnsseed-policy.md

 Expectations for DNS Seed operators
 ====================================

-LNI Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
+Loonie Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
-As such, DNS seeds must be run by entities which have some minimum level of trust within the LNI community.
+As such, DNS seeds must be run by entities which have some minimum level of trust within the Loonie *community.

 Other implementations of LNI software may also use the same seeds and may be more exposed.
 In light of this exposure this